DavidVujic/vanillajs-components/blogpost.md

 <script data-main="lib/bundle/main" src="lib/vendor/requirejs.js"></script>
 ```

 The source code in this branch is compiled from ES2017 to browser friendly AMD modules.
-With Require.js, there is a tool for bundling & minification included (called R.js) and it is used in this branch.
+With Require.js, there is a tool for bundling & minification included (called R.js) and used in this branch.

 [compare the branches](https://github.com/DavidVujic/vanillajs-components/compare/with-es2017...with-bundling)

-### Heard of Webpack? ###
+### Heard about Webpack? ###
 The scripts section of the package.json file is quite massive now and probably difficult to understand.
 By using Webpack, most of those build steps are no longer necessary.
 Webpack does a lot of things, it's like a swiss army knife (that's both good and bad, I guess).

 ___package.json with Webpack:___